-- Owners can choose to rent, lease, or sell the property they buy in accordance with RERA and DLD legislation.
+- Owners can choose to rent, lease, or sell the property they buy following RERA and DLD legislation.

 - Real estate can be bought in the UAE by people who are not residents of Dubai.
-Foreigners can buy real estate and own property in a number of locations.
+Foreigners can buy real estate and own property in several locations.

 It’s crucial to familiarise yourself with the RERA Dubai tenancy contract requirements before you sign your rental agreement in Dubai.
 In Dubai, the relationship between renters and landlords, as well as their rights and obligations, are governed by the Real Estate Regulatory Agency’s (RERA) tenancy regulations.